-Natasha completed her bachelors in Economics from St. Stephen's College and her masters in Public Policy from the National University of Singapore.
+Natasha completed her Bachelors in Economics from St. Stephen’s College, Delhi and her Masters in Public Policy from Lee Kwan School of Public Policy, National University of Singapore.